Kidus-Nesibu/quiz-app/README.md

 📚 Quiz App

-An AI-powered interactive quiz platform designed to enhance learning through engaging multiple-choice questions.
-The app leverages AI to generate questions, provide explanations, and adapt to users' performance for a personalized experience.
+An interactive quiz platform designed to enhance learning through engaging multiple-choice questions.
+The app leverages openTrivia api to provide question, and responed to users' performance based on the results.
 🚀 Tech Stack

-    Frontend: React, Tailwind CSS, Vite
+    Frontend: React, Tailwind CSS, Boostrap, Vite
     Backend: TriviaDB API (for fetching quiz questions)
     Deployment: Not yet hosted